ViniciusLagoGehrke/React_MemoryGame/README.md

 # SPREAD Memory

+Simple Memory Game that enables you to set the grid size.

 ### Background

-This is a demo memory game product for a customer project, which was created by a colleague that has left the company.
+This was initially a nice interview test that I really liked and wanted to push it further.
 The product comes without a backend and works with a custom api-client that mocks the requests.
-Unfortunately, he could not finish the demo, and has left it in a non-compiling state without git history.

-#### Task
+#### The Beggining

-Please bring the game into a functional state (ignore ui and style to stay in the timebox), and lay the foundation for the product that will emerge from this demo.
+The initial project request was to put it into a functional state ignoring ui and style to stay in the timebox, and lay foundation for the product that emerged (mostly fixing typescript errors, fetching data from the mocked API and applying the game logic).
-You may use any library you want, but please stay in a time window of maximum 4 hours.

-### The Game Rules
+### Game Requisites

 - All the cards should be faced down when the game starts.
 - An image is revealed, when the user clicks on a card.
 - The user can reveal 2 images at a time.
 - If the revealed images are the same they should stay revealed.

-### Technical AC
-- The code needs to be type-safe up to the i/o-boundary.
-- Tests are not required
+### The Next Mile

+- Apply unit tests and component tests using Jest

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).